andreterceiro/dio-az-204--azure-functions/README.md

 You can also use an identity related to the sensible data.
 Teacher said that this is recommended.

+# Hands on

+I installed in VSCode the plugin "VS Code Azure Functions Web".

 # Slides of the course

 Please see [this link](slides-of-the-course.pptx).